 Eyal Weizman telling the history of Staro Sajmište:

 Subversion: Fossoli / Nomadelfia (Carpi – Italy)

 Fossoli started as a camp where Jews were imprisoned before being deported to the death camps in the east.
-After WW2, in 1947, the priest Zeno Saltini occupied the camp together with the catholic group Piccoli Apostoli and founded there the community Nomadelfia, where orphans were welcome.
-They changed the size of the windows, made them much larger to reflect the new life emerging.
+After WW2, in 1947 the priest Zeno Saltini occupied the camp together with the catholic group Piccoli Apostoli and founded the community Nomadelfia there, where orphans were welcome.
+They changed the size of the windows, making them much larger to reflect the new life emerging.
 The place where they used to gather all the prisoners had been turned into a cinema.
 They transformed the ground from a flat and barren surface to a planted landscape.
 Now it is a museum and the fence around the camp has been built and destroyed many times depending on the use of the building – camp, orphanage, refugee camp (from 1953 until the end of the ’60s dalmatian refugees lived there), museum.
 In this case you have layers of how life changed the place.
-The doors, which were built to be very small, were changed to be much larger.
+The doors which were built to be very small, were changed to be much larger.
 The camp watchtower was transformed into a church.
 The addition of the church changed the fabric of the camp.
 Fondazione Fossoli; Nomadelfia

 The occupation of the camp in 1947.
 Source: Nomadelfia.it